GitMje/gitmje.github.io/_posts/2021-03-01-git-naming-conventions.md

  - git
 ---

-## A suggested naming convention for branches
+## A opinionated naming convention for branches

 The forward slash is a little known trick in git naming conventions.
 Instead of using a dash or underscore, the forward slash gets interpreted as a directory structure.
 This is very nice for grouping.
 Notice in the pictures below how the grouping makes the repo look different with the forward slashes.